BYO-UPM/HUPA_database/data/HUPA_db/README.md

 * Sampling rate:

   * 50 kHz in the "50 kHz" subfolder.
-  * 44.1 kHz in the "44.1 kHz" subfolder.
+  * 25 kHz in the "25 kHz" subfolder.

-File names are identical in the "50 kHz" and "44.1 kHz" folders; only the sampling rate differs.
+**Important note on filenames and distribution**

+* In the **25 kHz** folders, the audio files keep their **original filenames**.
+  This 25 kHz version corresponds to the copy of the corpus that has historically been distributed to the different research groups that requested access to HUPA.
+For that reason, the original naming convention has been preserved in this branch of the data.
+* In the **50 kHz** folders, the audio files use the **new systematic filenames** described in Section 3 (RRR_PATIENTCODE_SEX_AGE_CONDITION.wav).

+The correspondence between the **new 50 kHz filenames** and the **original filenames** is given in `HUPA_db.xlsx` via the columns `Original file name` and `File name`, respectively in Healthy and Pathological worksheets.

-## 3. FILE-NAMING CONVENTION
+## 3. FILE-NAMING CONVENTION (50 kHz VERSION)

-Audio files follow the naming convention:
+For the 50 kHz version, audio files follow the naming convention:

 ```
 RRR_PATIENTCODE_SEX_AGE_CONDITION.wav